map-nerd-peter/covid19-linear-plot/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-* This tool shows uses statistical analysis to do a linear fit graph of logarithmic COVID-19 (Coronavirus) historical data from Johns Hopkins University, and can analyze exponential growth.
+* This tool uses statistical analysis to create a linear fit graph of logarithmic COVID-19 (Coronavirus) historical data from Johns Hopkins University, and can analyze exponential growth.
 It is useful for analyzing the Covid-19 Pandemic at the country-level or at province/state level.

 * Example of South Korea COVID-19 cases in late April, 2020 (very flat curve). __(Click to view Enlarged Image):__